ponycode/pony-config/README.md

 ## Run-time Environment Configuration

-Often it's necessary to load a slightly different configuration for each of your run-time environments. **pony-config** does this in two steps.
+Often it's necessary to apply different configurations in each of your run-time environments.

-- Tell **pony-config** how to determine the run-time environment
+1. Tell **pony-config** how to determine the run-time environment
-- Indicate which configuration sources are to be loaded for which environments
+2. Indicate which configuration sources are to be applied for which environments

-Configuration sources that aren't needed for the current environment are ignored, so you can declare all of your configuration sources in your main script file and let **pony-config** apply the right ones at run-time.
+Configuration sources that aren't needed for the current environment are ignored, so you can declare all of your configuration sources at the top of your app and let **pony-config** apply the right ones at run-time.

 ### Determining the Run-time Environment
 **pony-config** can determine the run-time environment by searching for two kinds of environment determinants: files and environment variables.
-Environment variables are available on most platforms, and file determinants are provided for platforms that lack configurable environments or shells.
+Environment variables are available on most platforms and are the most convenient.
+File determinants are provided for platforms that lack configurable environments variables or shells.

-File Determinants are text files containing a string that will be the key.
-For example, a file named ".env-file' may contain the string 'prod'.
+A file Determinant is simply a text file containing a string.
+For example, a file named ".env-file' containing the string 'prod'.

 #### findRuntimeEnvironment( *options* )
 1. Looks in options.**var** for the name of an environment variable.
-2. If the environment variable exists, uses its value as the key and exits
+	a.
+If the environment variable exists, uses its value as the key and exits
-3. Looks in options.**path** for a file path, or an array of file paths.
+2. Looks in options.**path** for a file path, or an array of file paths.
-4. Looks for a file at each path, in order.
+	a.
+Looks for a file at each path, in order.
-5. If the file exists, uses its contents as the key and exits
+	b.
+If the file exists, uses its contents as the key and exits
-6. Looks in options.**default** for a value.
+3. Looks in options.**default** for a value.
-7. If it is set, uses its value as the key and exits
+	a.
+If it is set, uses its value as the key and exits
-8. If no environment key is found, returns false, and the *pony-config* continues as though no environment were set
+	b.
+If no environment key is found, returns false, and the *pony-config* continues as though no environment were set

-If options.**debug**=true, the search will be logged to console.log
+Include `options.debug=true` to log the search progress to through `console.log`.

-Path may include **~** to represent user home directory
+> **pony-config** file paths may **~** to represent the users home directory.

 Example
 ```javascript